matrix-io/matrix-creator-malos-android/README.md

 #### Fabric configuration

-create file matrix-malos-demo/app/fabric.properties with:
+create file `matrix-malos-demo/app/fabric.properties` with:
 ```
 apiSecret=<YOUR FABRIC SECRET>
 apiKey=<YOUR FABRIC API KEY>
 ```
-(or open your project on AndroidStudio and config crashlytics fabric plugin or remove this dependency on gradle app file)
+(or import the project on AndroidStudio and config `Crashlytics fabric plugin` or `remove` this dependency on gradle app file)

 #### Building and install